Modeling and solving the multimodal car- and ride-sharing problem: Conclusion

 The introduced model targets corporate mobility services.
 However, it can easily be applied to any specific network with a predefined set of users in a closed community and is therefore of high importance in current and future concepts of shared mobility systems.
 Moreover, the MMCRP can be extended to electric cars, where the algorithm must ensure that sufficient time is available at the depot for recharging the cars.
 Furthermore, the model can be extended to consider several shared modes of transport.
-This could be electric as well as conventional cars and bikes, that are pooled to satisfy the needs of transportation for one or more companies.
-We are aware that bikes might need to be embedded in a rebalancing system, ensuring that the right number of bikes is at the right locations at the beginning and end of the day.
+This could be electric as well as conventional cars and bikes that are pooled to satisfy the needs of transportation for one or more companies.
+Bikes might need to be embedded in a rebalancing system, ensuring that the right number of bikes is at the right locations at the beginning and end of the day.
 Bikes can thus be implemented in a unified model with other shared MOTs considering specific limitations as they cannot be available for ride-sharing.
 However, as we are considering urban mobility, we can assume that there are shared bikes provided from different independent providers, and therefore this mode of transport is always available for the users and the company does not have to plan the rebalancing on their own.
 Furthermore, the current model is restricted to a predetermined fixed sequence of tasks.
 This was considered as given from our practical partners.
-However, we are aware that this restricts the model and prevents possible further savings that might benefit from this flexibility.
-Moreover, we are aware that the model might profit from allowing changes of drivers on a trip.
+However, this restricts the model and prevents possible further savings that might benefit from this flexibility.
+Moreover, the model might profit from allowing changes of drivers on a trip.
 We note that this restriction was introduced based on information from our industry partners.
 They reported that there was very limited acceptance for handing over cars during a trip.
 However, in our future work we plan to address this aspect as well as more flexibility in the timing of user tasks.
+Lastly, another interesting aspect could be the consideration of uncertain and varying travel times.
+While time-dependent travel times would {not} require major changes to our approach, since we already work on a time expanded network, the consideration of uncertainty would require major changes in the design of the solution approach.
+Furthermore, an unexpected delay of the driver at any point would affect any later co-rider on the route, requiring changes in the schedule during the day, which should also be addressed in future work.